sourabhms66/pandas/README.md

-# pandas series ans dataframe basic to advansed
+# pandas series and dataframe basic to advansed